 d) where applicable, to contact and inform you of the end of your loans initial rate period.

 - Where you have given your consent– we will ask for your consent for us to keep you informed about service and products and updates to them.

 - Where there is a vital interest to do so - In other words we may pass your information onto relevant agencies such as the Police where we believe there is a risk to life.

 When you enquire, our initial credit search which is used to assess eligibility and generate your loan quote, is a ‘soft’ search (enquiry search) which does not impact upon your credit rating.
 This type of search is recorded as a multi-footprint “SQ” Search Quotation which you will be able see on your credit report, however other credit providers will not be able to take these into account when deciding whether to offer you credit in the future.
 The Credit Reference Agency (CRA) will record details of the search whether or not your application proceeds.

-If you decide to proceed with a secured loan (second charge mortgage) application we will perform an ‘Application Search’ on behalf of the lender, we will do this only once we have received your signed paperwork.
-If you decide to proceed with a personal loan application, the lender will perform an ‘Application Search’ once you have agreed to the terms of the agreement.
+If you decide to proceed with a loan application we will perform an ‘Application Search’ on behalf of the lender, we will do this only once we have received your signed paperwork.

 An application search can affect your credit rating as it may be taken into account by lenders when deciding whether to lend you money.
 In certain circumstances, for example if you decide to proceed with a different lender during the application process, it may be necessary to complete more than one application search.

 Where you have made an enquiry in joint names with a spouse or financial associate and we have carried out a credit search, a financial association will be created between the applicants if one does not already exist.

 CRA data will be used to by us to verify your identity, assess product suitability and your eligibility for loans we offer.
 Lenders may also use the information in assessing your application, to manage your account and recover debts